Martin-SF/RUMS/README.md

 `cd build`

-if this makes problems, maybe look into the env_3.10 environment requirement.txt.
-This environment is the only one that will compile Ecomug when using `phobos`...

 `cmake .. -DCMAKE_BUILD_TYPE=Release`

 `make`

 ## Done

-Don't forget to restart the conda environment!
-(Als VSCode as whole if you use it (trust me...))
+Don't forget to restart the conda environment! (also VSCode as whole is a good idea)

-Now you should be able to run `computation/computation.ipynb`!
+Now you can continue in `computation/computation.ipynb`!